 Shruti Kapoor, a parent, shares her views, “I agree that it’s a task to make kids do their homework but the right strategy and time management works wonders.
 My Champ is a smart independent boy and enjoys doing his homework.

 We have a timetable for weekdays and a different one for the weekend.
 I never insist upon doing homework immediately after school or lunch.
-Instead, we have a good chit chat first along with planing activities that would follow homework.
+Instead, we have a good chit chat first along with planning activities that would follow homework.

 Happily and joyfully, with imaginary stories and characters we complete the homework so that we can spend equal time in playing and doing different activities.
 I truly believe, ‘All work and no play makes Jack a dull boy.’”